richafnu/Viva/Viva/glint/reports/comments-report.md

 Viva Glint suggests using both prescriptive and representative comments when reviewing your Comments report.

 - **Prescriptive comments** are identified by **Narrative Intelligence**, which offers specific actionable suggestions for improvement in a Focus Area.
 You can access deep insights from Narrative Intelligence.
-Continuous listening as part of ongoing conversations, and developing Focus Areas with your teams leads to identifying the most appropriate actions to improve employee engagement and business goals.
+Continuous listening as part of ongoing conversations, and developing Focus Areas with your teams lead to identifying the most appropriate actions to improve employee engagement and business goals.

 - **Representative Comments** represent overall themes are isolated and shown together.
 You only need to read a few to get a sense of the whole.